25 Famous Painters Who Shaped the Art World As We Know it

 Caravaggio was a 16th-century artist who lived and worked mainly in Rome.
 His paintings showcase the human condition, with his subjects’ emotional and physical states fully displayed in his works.

 Caravaggio’s dramatic use of lighting greatly influenced the art of the later Baroque period, which started in the early 17th century, right around the time of his death.
-His subjects are painted with bold colorations and dramatic red capes or drapes, set in front of a dark, shadowy background.
-This immense contrast between light and dark characterized the later Baroque style.
+He painted subjects with bold colorations and dramatic red capes or drapes set in front of a dark, shadowy background.

 Diego Velazquez